History of Zakynthos: Zakynthos in the Second Ottoman–Venetian War

 The news of the approaching Ottoman fleet sent the provveditore of Zakynthos, Nicolo Ferro, and the people of the island into a state of panic given that the Sultan's representatives had protested several times recently to the Venetian ambassador in Constantinople about the reconstruction of the Castle of Zakynthos being in violation of their treaty.
 In retaliation, the Porte threatened to attack the island.
-Fears of an attack were magnified when Vola Leudari traveled from Corfu to Venice and reported to the Venetian Senate on 20 July 1499 that the Porte was greatly dissatisfied with the Republic for its failure to abide by the terms of the treaty, as well as the Venetians' providing shelter to a number of Christian corsairs and pirates preying on Ottoman shipping.
+Fears of an attack were magnified when Vola Leudari traveled from Corfu to Venice and reported to the Venetian Senate in July 1499 that the Porte was greatly dissatisfied with the Republic for its failure to abide by the terms of the treaty, as well as the Venetians' providing shelter to a number of Christian corsairs and pirates preying on Ottoman shipping.
 Ferro continued to communicate his anxiety and the fears of Zakynthians about a possible Ottoman attack on three separate occasions to the Senate during April and May 1499.
 He also requested permission to spend on strengthening the fortifications of the castle.
 A month later, Ferro sent another letter to the Senate about the appearance of the Ottoman fleet in Zakynthian waters.